 Seventh Street was like Superman, it had two lives.
 By day it was a thriving beehive of commerce.
 There were markets, cleaners, restaurants, hotels, gyms, barbershops, insurance agencies, banks, cleaners, liquor stores, furniture stores, pharmacies, everything you needed to support a thriving upwardly mobile community and all this was owned by African Americans.

 By night Seventh Street put on its clothes for stepping out.
-Pantages Theater, Creole Cafe, Musicians Union Club, Sweet’s Ballroom, Burma Lounge and Big Bear Tavern all flaunted their wares.
-They drew the hottest names in blues jazz from all over the world Duke Ellington, Billie Holiday, The Inkspots, Nat King Cole and Dinah Washington the renowned Queen of the Blues.
+Pantages Theater, Creole Cafe, Musicians Union Club, Sweet’s Ballroom, Burma Lounge, and Big Bear Tavern all flaunted their wares.
+They drew the hottest names in blues and jazz from all over the world Duke Ellington, Billie Holiday, The Inkspots, Nat King Cole, and Dinah Washington the renowned Queen of the Blues.
 All of these artists fostered the birth of the West Coast Blues sound.
 The 880 seat Lincoln Theater was located at 1620 Seventh just two blocks up from Slim Jenkins and was the largest picture theater in West Oakland.
-The “Tamale Man” pushed his court hawking tamales to the party goers who poured out of the club in the wee hours of the morning.
-Seventh Street had sexy jazzy crazy identity.
+The “Tamale Man” pushed his court hawking tamales to the party-goers who poured out of the club in the wee hours of the morning.
+Seventh Street had a sexy jazzy crazy identity.
 Charles ‘Raincoat Jones,’ the local loan shark and former bootlegger, loaned money to finance jazz and blues clubs by running dice games.
-There were gambling halls, pool halls, and places to eat Southern style foods.
+There were gambling halls, pool halls, and places to eat Southern-style foods.
 All this to beat of the West Coast Blues sound and the preaching of hellfire and damnation by “The Reverend” who stood on the corner.
-Seventh street had a heart that was jazzy, bluesy and alive with hope.
+Seventh street had a heart that was jazzy, bluesy, and alive with hope.